PDS Full Form-Public Distribution System

 Objectives of the PDS

-1. Ensuring Food Security: To provide essential food items to the poor and vulnerable sections at subsidized rates, ensuring they do not go hungry.
+- Ensure Food Security: Provide essential food items to the poor at subsidized rates.

-2. Price Stabilization: To control inflation and stabilize food prices across regions.
+- Price Stabilization: Control inflation and stabilize food prices.

 Types of Public Distribution System

-• Universal PDS (Pre-1997): Initially, the system was universal and available to all citizens regardless of income.
+- Universal PDS (Pre-1997): Available to all citizens regardless of income.

-• Targeted Public Distribution System (TPDS) (Post-1997): Launched in 1997, TPDS aims at targeting only the poor by categorizing beneficiaries into Below Poverty Line (BPL) and Above Poverty Line (APL) households.
-Later, Antyodaya Anna Yojana (AAY) was introduced to cover the poorest of the poor.
+- Targeted Public Distribution System (TPDS) (Post-1997): Focuses on the poor, categorizing beneficiaries into Below Poverty Line (BPL), Above Poverty Line (APL), and Antyodaya Anna Yojana (AAY) for the poorest.

 Key Features of the PDS

-• Ration Cards: Beneficiaries receive ration cards which are necessary for purchasing food grains at fair price shops.
+- Ration Cards: Required for purchasing food grains at FPS.

-• Digitalization: Many states have introduced biometric systems, e-POS machines, and digital ration cards to prevent fraud and ensure transparency.
+- Digitalization: Use of biometric systems, e-POS machines, and digital ration cards to enhance transparency.

 Benefits of the Public Distribution System